jasbcit/1800_202230_DTC14/README.md

-    /authentication.js       # Authentication script to verify users /cloudmersive.js         # API Script to re-word and detect sentiment from text /explore.js              # Explore script to display writing articles /home.js                 # Homepage script to save the users input to firebase /main.js                 # Bulk of scripts here including logout functionality, character, word, sentence and paragraph count
+    /authentication.js       # Authentication script to verify users /cloudmersive.js         # API Script to re-word and detect sentiment from text /explore.js              # Explore script to display writing articles /index.js                # Index script to save the users input to firebase /main.js                 # Bulk of scripts here including logout functionality, character, word, sentence and paragraph count
     /profile.js              # Profile script to display users name, date joined, liked articles and previously analyzed text

 ├── styles                   # Folder for styles
-    /explore.css             # Contains all the css for the explore page /home.css                # Contains all the css for the home page /login.css               # Contains all the css login /profile.css             # Contains all the css for the profile page /style.css               # Contains the general css that is applied to every single page
+    /explore.css             # Contains all the css for the explore page /index.css                # Contains all the css for the index page /login.css               # Contains all the css login /profile.css             # Contains all the css for the profile page /style.css               # Contains the general css that is applied to every single page